Pharmacy technicians help pharmacists to prepare and give out medicines.

 To become a fully qualified pharmacy technician you need to have a New Zealand Certificate in Pharmacy – Pharmacy Technician (Level 5).

-- Kauri Academy website - information on pharmacy technician training
+- Kauri Academy website - pharmacy technician training Level 5

-- Open Polytechnic website - information on pharmacy technician training
+- NZMA website - pharmacy technician training Level 5

-- Pharmaceutical Society of New Zealand website - information on pharmacy technician training
+- Pharmaceutical Society of New Zealand website - pharmacy technician training

-- Pharmaceutical Society of New Zealand website - information on pharmacy technician qualifications
+- Pharmaceutical Society of New Zealand website - pharmacy technician qualifications

 NCEA Level 2 is required to enter tertiary training.
 Useful subjects include English and maths.